photoprism/photoprism-docs/docs/getting-started/troubleshooting/index.md

 - [ ] There is a problem with your network connection (test if other sites work)
 - [ ] You are connected to the wrong server, VPN, CDN, or a DNS record has not been updated yet

+### Cannot Log In ###

+If [password authentication is enabled](../config-options.md#authentication) and the user interface loads, but you can't log in with what you assume is the correct password:

+- [ ] There is a problem with the [integrity, stability or connection of the database](mariadb.md) that you should be able to diagnose by [watching the logs for errors and warnings](docker.md#viewing-logs)
+- [ ] You had too many failed login attempts, therefore another attempt from your computer is temporarily not possible
+- [ ] `PHOTOPRISM_ADMIN_PASSWORD` does not have a minimum length of 8 characters, so PhotoPrism has been started without a password since there is no default
+- [ ] The password may be correct, but the username is wrong and does not match `PHOTOPRISM_ADMIN_USER`
+- [ ] You upgraded from a [Development Preview](../updates.md#development-preview) and might need to run the `photoprism users reset --yes` command [in a terminal](getting-started/docker-compose.md#command-line-interface) after the upgrade, see [Known Issues](../../known-issues.md#user-authentication) for details
+- [ ] Caps Lock is enabled on your keyboard, your computer has the wrong input locale set, or somebody else might have changed the password without telling you
+- [ ] Remember that the initial admin username and password cannot be changed after PhotoPrism has been started for the first time

+To see which user accounts exist, [open a terminal](../docker-compose.md#command-line-interface) and run `photoprism users ls`.
+A new admin password can be set with `photoprism passwd`.
+You can then try to log in again.
+Restart the application and check the logs again for errors and warnings if it still doesn't work.

 ### Missing Pictures ###

 If you have indexed your library and some images or videos are missing, first [check *Library > Errors* for errors and warnings](logs.md).